 A new series in the Lancet, Advancing Early Childhood Development: from Science to Scale, makes some troubling predictions.
 In middle and low-income countries, almost 250 million children – 43 percent of children under five – will fail to meet their developmental potential because of extreme poverty and deprivation.
 Karen Brown reports on these new findings in advance of the Dart Center's four-day reporting institute on early childhood experience and the developing brain.

 - October 18, 2016

 The Dart Center is offering a four-day reporting institute for international journalists on early childhood experience and the developing brain, March 9-12, 2017 at Columbia Journalism School in New York City.
-Click here to apply.
+The application deadline has passed.

 - October 17, 2016